 Get in touch with us and one of our experts will be happy to answer any questions you may have about our Hushmail for Law plan.

 Yes, you can set up a Hushmail account for anyone, including remote teams and paralegals.
-The cost is $9.99 per user, per month and everyone enjoys the same great features.

 Yes.
 When you choose to encrypt an email in Hushmail, any attachments are also encrypted.